Nimaoth/Nev/docs/docs.md

     "slots.scratch-terminal": "bottom.+", // Open scratch terminals in a new tab in the bottom slot of the root layout "slots.build-run-terminal": "left.+", // Open build/run terminals in a new tab in the left slot of the root layout "kind": "center",                     // Root layout
-    "center": {                           // Specify which layout to use in the center "kind": "alternating",              // In the center we basically have the tabs-in-splits layout "childTemplate": {
+    "centerTemplate": {                           // Specify which layout to use in the center "kind": "alternating",              // In the center we basically have the tabs-in-splits layout "childTemplate": {
         "kind": "tab",
       }
     },
-    "bottom": {                           // In the bottom slot are just tabs "kind": "tab",
+    "bottomTemplate": {                           // In the bottom slot are just tabs "kind": "tab",
     },
-    "left": {                             // In the left slot are just tabs "kind": "tab",
+    "leftTemplate": {                             // In the left slot are just tabs "kind": "tab",
     },
-    "right": {                            // In the right slot are just tabs "kind": "tab",
+    "rightTemplate": {                            // In the right slot are just tabs "kind": "tab",
     },
   },